palexandremello/goes-py/README.md

 wait for download to complete (you can see the progress)

-Now, you can call the function, so write it on your **firstexample.py** after you initialized the variables above:
-> ABI = ABI_Downloader(bucket,year,month,day,hour,product,channel)

-And run the script

-> python firstexample.py

-wait for download to complete (you can see the progress)

 After the download to finishes, check your home directory (**Linux and mac OS X users**) and your dataset will be in a directory has the same name from the satellite used on bucket variable.
 In this case: **goes16**.

  ### 2. HOW TO get from GLM total lightning: